klampworks/amnixiel/README.md

 About
 ===
-Amnixiel takes the output of Kismet, the popular wireless network detector, as input and extracts relvant information about each access point such as Network Name, supported Encryption schemes and GPS coordinates.
+Amnixiel takes the output of Kismet, the popular wireless network detector, as input and extracts relevant information about each access point such as Network Name, supported Encryption schemes and GPS coordinates.
 This information is structured into KML format and printed to standard out.
 This KML data can then by loaded into Google Earth to visualise the location of wireless access points.

 Installation
 ===